In-patient luxury rehab center in Thailand

 1. Cognitive symptoms

 Cognitive symptoms of hallucinogenic addiction are the effects of these drugs on brain functioning and cognitive functions.
-According to a study from the Drug and Alcohol Review, the prevalence of cognitive impairment in persons with substance use disorder is high.
+According to a 2019 study by Bruijnen et al., published in the journal Drug and Alcohol Review, the prevalence of cognitive impairment in persons with substance use disorder is high.
 When it comes to addiction to hallucinogens, cognitive symptoms include:

 • Impaired focus and concentration